Madeline Cantarella Culpo

 Ballet, Pilates Instructor

 Christine Geren began her training with The Northeast Ballet Company.
 Supported by dance and academic scholarships, she earned a BA in Dance from Mercyhurst College while also performing lead roles with The Lake Erie Ballet in The Nutcracker, Balanchine’s Serenade, and Alice in Wonderland.
-Ms. Geren is currently a principal dancer with the Albany Berkshire Ballet and guest artist with the Ajkun Ballet Theatre.
+Ms. Geren is currently a principal dancer with the Albany Berkshire Ballet and has been a guest artist with the Ajkun Ballet Theatre.
 Her repertoire includes Carmina Burana, and The Rockwell Suites, as well as principal roles in Caprice, Nocturnes, Our Town and The Nutcracker with ABB and Chiara Ajkun’s Le Corsaire and Giselle pas de deux.
-Ms. Geren teaches ballet and is certified under POWER PILATES® for Pilates Mat classes.
+Ms. Geren teaches ballet, pointe, variations and Pilates mat classes.
+She is certified under Romana’s Pilates with True Pilates New York for comprehensive apparatus and Pilates matwork.

 Ballet & Modern Instructor, Ballet Mistress